mpitid/babble/README.md

 They communicate via a very simple **JSON-RPC** interface over a **TCP** connection.

 The App submits transactions for consensus ordering via the **SubmitTx** endpoint
 exposed by the **App Proxy**.
-Babble asynchrously processes transactions and
+Babble asynchronously processes transactions and
 eventually feeds them back to the App, in consensus order,  with a **CommitTx**
 message.